Open-Systems-Pharmacology/Itraconazole-Model/Evaluation/Input/Content/Section2.2_Data.md

 ### 2.2.2 Clinical data

 A literature search was performed to collect available clinical data on itraconazole and its metabolite in adults.
-The itraconazole model was built and verifified using various clinical studies, covering a dosing range from 100 to 200 mg in different formulations (solution *vs.* capsule), administered under fasted conditions or together with food.
+The itraconazole model was built and verified using various clinical studies, covering a dosing range from 100 to 200 mg in different formulations (solution *vs.* capsule), administered under fasted conditions or together with food.

 The following dosing senarios were simulated and compared to respective data: